Thursday, January 08, 2009

 Take this ballerina I painted in less then ten hours or so...
 I didn't keep track just know that I drew it, transferred it to watercolor paper, did the back ground first then in one evening I painted it all and inked the outlines.

-I painted this for my neice for her sixth birthday after asking her parents what she was into.
+I painted this for my niece for her sixth birthday after asking her parents what she was into.
 Well she is into ballerinas alright, but Angelina ballerina, a bear!
 Well this is what came out when I went to work.

 My niece told her mom to hang it up next to her bed!
 I guess she likes it? :)